sphinx-doc/sphinx/Doc-3k/extending/windows.rst

 ===================

-There are two approaches to building extension modules on Windows, just as there are on Unix: use the :mod:`distutils` (XXX reference: ../lib/module- distutils.html) package to control the build process, or do things manually.
+There are two approaches to building extension modules on Windows, just as there are on Unix: use the :mod:`distutils` package to control the build process, or do things manually.
+The distutils approach works well for most extensions;
-The distutils approach works well for most extensions; documentation on using :mod:`distutils` (XXX reference: ../lib/module-distutils.html) to build and package extension modules is available in Distributing Python Modules (XXX
+documentation on using :mod:`distutils` to build and package extension modules is available in :ref:`distutils-index`.
-reference: ../dist/dist.html).
 This section describes the manual approach to building Python extensions written in C or C++.

 To build extensions using these instructions, you need to have a copy of the Python sources of the same version as your installed Python.
 You will need